rollthecloudinc/quell-plugin/README.md

 ## Introduction

 Quell plugins are completely independent Angular applications that can be included at runtime into any Quell based application.
 Any plugin can be added without modifying Quell core and/or host application that the plugin will be used.
 This enables development of plugins that extend Quell independent of the core platform itself.
-Plugin authors deploy plugins on CDNs to publish publically.
-Once published any Quell publisher can add plugins at runtime in the browser when building pages without changing any code.
+Plugin authors deploy plugins on CDNs as small, independent Angular apps that can be loaded remotely.
+Once published plugins can be added at runtime in the browser when building pages without changing any code or installing new software.

 ## Plugin Workflow